blimyj/MediHealth/README.md

 * Calendar View (w/o native integration i.e. cannot sync with Google and Apple Calendar yet)
 * Toggleable displays for any of the 4 categories
 * Medication / Supplementation Segment:
-Reminder System
+* Reminder System
-Pop up screen with drug name and dosage displayed prominently.
+* Pop up screen with drug name and dosage displayed prominently.
-Three options: “Skip, Take, Remind Me Again”
+* Three options: “Skip, Take, Remind Me Again”
-“Eat now”, “Eaten at” (Or eat now and eaten at together Ask Esther) Display of medication adherence history
+* “Eat now”, “Eaten at” (Or eat now and eaten at together Ask Esther)
-Flexible Reminder System (in input form example).
-This feature is so that the reminder times for the second dose onwards can be scheduled as either a specific time or a time interval after the previous dose has been marked as taken.
+* Display of medication adherence history
-Appointments
+* Flexible Reminder System (in input form example).
+This feature is so that the reminder times for the second dose onwards can * be scheduled as either a specific time or a time interval after the previous dose has been marked as taken.
-Reschedule Appointments / Set multiple reminders
+* Reschedule Appointments / Set multiple reminders

 ### Features to be completed by the End of July
 Input form for biomarkers and rehabilitation exercise